Dave at Night: Comparison to reality

 Dave Caros was inspired by Levine's father David Carasso who later changed his name to Carson to be a "real American".

 The Hebrew Orphan Asylum was the name of the actual orphanage that Levine's father grew up in, not the Hebrew Home for Boys.
-The Hebrew Orphan Asylum took in boys and girls and the process to enter was done in a more legal manner than simply signing papers for the children as the book created.
+The Hebrew Orphan Asylum took in boys and girls and the process to enter was more formal than depicted in the book.

 The rent parties were fictional; however there were parties and salons during the Harlem Renaissance on the 1920s and '30.